chiranjeevipavurala/simple-button-generator/TESTING-GUIDE.md

 2. **Test Edge Cases** - Include boundary conditions and error cases
 3. **Keep Tests Updated** - Update tests when adding new features
 4. **Document Failures** - Record what broke and why
-5. **Automate When Possible** - Use the test runner for consistency
+5. **Automate When Possible** - Use the master test runner for consistency

 ## 📞 Support